BenGeorgie55/BLE-Scanner/README.md

 For these reasons, project detections should be treated as **indicators requiring context**, not proof that a particular person is recording, tracking, or acting unlawfully.

-The project is not designed or represented as a reliable detector for military-grade, intelligence-grade, specialist government, highly specialised covert, or purpose-built professional surveillance equipment.

-Such equipment may:

-- Use radio systems other than BLE

-- Disable BLE completely

-- Transmit only under specific conditions

-- Use proprietary protocols

-- Minimise radio emissions

-- Use heavily changing or encrypted radio characteristics

-- Use wired communications

-- Use Wi-Fi, cellular, proprietary RF, or other technologies

-- Be deliberately engineered to resist ordinary consumer detection methods

 Accordingly:

 This project is intended primarily for awareness of consumer-grade and commercially available BLE devices.
 It should not be relied upon to detect military-grade, intelligence-grade, specialist covert, or purpose-built advanced surveillance equipment.